Mensje van Keulen: Career

 Early in her career van Keulen made drawings, stories and poems for the magazine Propria Cures.
 Van Keulen made her debut in 1972 with the book Bleekers zomer.
 Van Keulen was editor of the magazine Maatstaf between 1973 and 1981.

 In 1986, van Keulen won the Zilveren Griffel award for her first children's book Tommie Station (1985).
 In 1991, she won the Nienke van Hichtum-prijs for her children's book Vrienden van de maan.
 A few years later, she received a Vlag en Wimpel award in 1993 for her book Meneer Ratti.

 For her entire oeuvre she won the Charlotte Köhler Prize in 2011.
 She also won the Constantijn Huygens Prize in 2014 for her entire oeuvre.
 In 2021, she won the J.M.A.
 Biesheuvelprijs for her short stories collection Ik moet u echt iets zeggen.
+As of September 2026, she is scheduled to write the Boekenweekgeschenk for the 2027 Boekenweek event.

 Van Keulen's children's books have been illustrated by various illustrators, including Thé Tjong-Khing, Willem van Malsen and Jan Jutte.

 Some of van Keulen's work has been published under the pseudonyms Josien Meloen and Constant P. Cavalry.